tlambert03/pycudadecon/README.md

 ...where `<version>` is the version of llspylibs you'd like to install (use `conda search llspylibs` to see available versions)

 ## Usage
-I'll try to write up better examples eventually, but for now take a look through the tests for examples on use.
+I'll try to write up better examples eventually, but for now take a look through the tests for examples on use, or have a look at the [documentation](https://pycudadecon.readthedocs.io/en/latest/index.html)
 ___

 <sup>1</sup> D.S.C.
 Biggs and M. Andrews, Acceleration of iterative image restoration algorithms, Applied Optics, Vol. 36, No. 8, 1997.